Bndtools Developer Guide

 Building Bndtools

 Bndtools is built with Bndtools!
-If you want to work on the bndtools source code, you have two options:
+If you want to work on the bndtools source code, you have three options:

 • Install the current public release of bndtools from the Eclipse Marketplace and start working straight away.